 As mentioned, traditional flatscreen mounts don’t do much more than angle the TV up and down or from the left to right.
 For added cash you can purchase one that does all that and extends 20-30″ inches from the wall.
 But that’s hardly an ideal resolve for anyone that has plans to perch their flatscreen above their fireplaces mantel.
+If you’re looking for a solution, take a look at some of the best tv mounts on the market.
 A flatscreen above the mantel ultimately means that anyone sitting on a sofa will have to stare upwards, very much like getting the worst seat in the movie theater – you know, the one closest to the screen.
 It’s hardly the ideal way to watch TV and movies.
 In fact, ask any home theater enthusiast or professional and they’ll tell you the ideal height for any TV is at eye level while seated.
 Sure, there is some variability there, but the end game is to ensure that the TV isn’t so high (or low) that one has to lean their head back.

 The Down and Out Mount resolves this quandary with what at first appeared to be a complicated design.
 But after installing it, it’s so simple I’m not sure why I didn’t think of it first.
 That said, the Down and Out Mount is not cheap, but it does provide something that no other mount on the market does, at least that has crossed my path.
 It’s constructed of steel and like the traditional mounts of today comes in two pieces; one piece (two in fact) that attach to the back of the TV using the standard screw hole mounts and another piece that adheres to the wall using a set of screws.